 The three main factors in the success of electroacupuncture treatment are acupuncture points which are stimulated, the frequency of the electric stimulation, and time of the treatment.

-Which Acupuncture points to stimulate?
-The first is what points to put the leads on.
 Each lead has 2 clips.
 You can put them on two acupuncture points that are relatively close together if you want to focus pain and inflammation in a specific region or muscle.
 Or you can put them farther away if you want to increase circulation in the channels.
 It is important to place the leads ipsilaterally, that is only one side of the body and not cross the spine.
 Specific acupuncture points, such as ST 36, GB 34, and GB 30 have a profound effect when stimulated.

 What are the best frequencies for Electro-acupuncture stimulation?